Pope Francis Speaks as Climate Bigot

 See Also Worst Threat: Greenhouse Gas or Quiet Sun?

 With apologies to Paul Revere, this post is on the lookout for cooler weather with an eye on both the Land and the Sea.
-While you will hear a lot about 2020-21 temperatures matching 2016 as the highest ever, that spin ignores how fast the cooling set in.
+While you heard a lot about 2020-21 temperatures matching 2016 as the highest ever, that spin ignores how fast the cooling set in.
 The UAH data analyzed below shows that warming from the last El Nino had fully dissipated with chilly temperatures in all regions.
 After a warming blip in 2022, land and ocean temps dropped again with 2023 starting below the mean since 1995.
-Spring and Summer 2023 saw a series of warmings.
-Now in November the high persisted due to another rise in ocean air temps in all regions, while land air temps cooled everywhere, most strongly in SH.
+Spring and Summer 2023 saw a series of warmings, continuing into October, but with cooling since.

-UAH has updated their tlt (temperatures in lower troposphere) dataset for November 2023.
-Posts on their reading of ocean air temps this month preceded updated records from HadSST4.
-I last posted on SSTs using HadSST4 October 2023 Ocean Cooling Off.
+UAH has updated their tlt (temperatures in lower troposphere) dataset for March 2024.
+Posts on their reading of ocean air temps this month precedes updates from HadSST4.
+I posted last month on SSTs using HadSST4 Ocean Cools as El Nino Recedes February 2024.
 This month also has a separate graph of land air temps because the comparisons and contrasts are interesting as we contemplate possible cooling in coming months and years.

 Sometimes air temps over land diverge from ocean air changes.
-November 2023 is notable for a dichotomy between Ocean and Land air temperatures in UAH dataset.
+November 2023 was notable for a dichotomy between Ocean and Land air temperatures in UAH dataset.
 Remarkably a new high for Ocean air temps appeared with warming in all regions, while Land air temps dropped with cooling in all regions.
 As a result the Global Ocean and Land anomaly result remained little changed.
+Last month in February 2024, both ocean and land air temps went higher driven by SH, while NH and the Tropics cooled slightly, resulting in Global anomaly matching October 2023 peak.
+Now in March Ocean anomalies cooled while Land anomalies rose everywhere.

 Presently sea surface temperatures (SST) are the best available indicator of heat content gained or lost from earth’s climate system.
 Enthalpy is the thermodynamic term for total heat content in a system, and humidity differences in air parcels affect enthalpy.
 Measuring water temperature directly avoids distorted impressions from air measurements.
 In addition, ocean covers 71% of the planet surface and thus dominates surface temperature estimates.
 Eventually we will likely have reliable means of recording water temperatures at depth.